The work of our Equity Offices is essential in realizing the University’s commitment to equity and excellence.

 University of Toronto Mississauga Campus

-The Equity & Diversity Office (EDO) provides programs and services to students, staff, and faculty at UTM.
+The Equity, Diversity, and Inclusion Office (EDIO) provides programs and services to students, staff, and faculty at UTM.
 In cooperation with its campus partners, the EDO promotes an equitable and inclusive campus community, free from discrimination or harassment based on age, ancestry, citizenship, colour, creed, disability, ethnic origin, family status, gender expression, gender identity, marital status, place of origin, race, record of offences, sex, and/or sexual orientation.

 University of Toronto Scarborough Campus